 When it comes to Labor, there are so many unknows.
 When is it going to happen?
 What will it feel like?
 Read our article below.

 There are so many unknowns when it comes to labor.
 When is it going to happen?
 What will it feel like?
 How will the labor unfold?
-Will the midwife or doctor that you want be at the birth?
+Will the doctor that you want be at the birth?
 If birthing at the hospital, how will the nurse be?

 Robin Ross, who wrote this blog, has supported more than 800 mothers through their pregnancies.To learn more about

 With so much being out of your control, the one consistent factor is your birth partner.
 The birth partner is the person who will be supporting the laboring mother throughout her labor and birth experience.
 This person should be in line with the mother’s birth preferences and act as her advocate.